Zog08/memory-game-MP2/README.md

 check if cards match

-added more cards, started with 9, realised it wasnt an even number!! redo of cards.
-Had put in 12 individual cards to the array, no matching cards! when clicking a non matched card, there was no visible turn for the second card. added timeout to fix visibility. flip class
+-added more cards, started with 9, realised it wasnt an even number!!
+-redo of cards.
+Had put in 12 individual cards to the array, no matching cards!
+-when clicking a non matched card, there was no visible turn for the second card. added timeout to fix visibility. flip class
   removed instantly
+-the board enabled multiple cards to be flipped in one go if you moved quick enough. (lockboard function Code Sketch youtube video 9 of 11)
+- double clicking on a card made the game think it was doing its second click on the already revealed card.

 learning for datasets - Code Sketch, Youtube. and DCode, Domenade.com and youtube